AbiJays/Introduction-to-Lists/lists.md

 Then we'll save it!

 ## Now What
-So we've created a beautiful list, but now what.
-Well, to check our list exists under the variable name we need to add a return statement, so the list is actually returned to us.
+So we've created a beautiful list and we can check it exists under task_name by adding a return statement, so the list is actually returned to us.
 To do this we will use the print function.
 This is a built in function of Python and prints whatever you specify.

 ```python
 # lists.py